 Who we are

-APCL is part of the Funeral Partners Group (“Group”) and, in order to sell funeral plans, it is authorised and regulated by the Financial Conduct Authority with firm reference number 965282.
+APCL is part of the Funeral Partners Group (“Group”) and, in order to sell and administer funeral plans, it is authorised and regulated by the Financial Conduct Authority with firm reference number 965282.

 Protecting your rights and interests

 Personal Data is information which relates to an identified or identifiable living individual.
 Protecting your data, and operating in line with the UK’s data protection standards, is very important to us.